h12w/teff/spec.md

     node          ::= value  (indent list      unindent)?

 Some languages (like Go) support a compound map key like array of struct.
-It can be represented in TFF as long as the key can be encoded into a single line string.
+It can be represented in TEFF as long as the key can be encoded into a single line string.
 The encoding is implementation specific, and will be treated as a normal string for languages that do not support compound map key.

 ### Referenced & typed node
-TFF can represent a cyclic graph by referenced nodes.
+TEFF can represent a cyclic graph by referenced nodes.

     ref_id          ::= '^' char_visible+
     referenced_node ::= ref_id  indent list  unindent
      ↓                   ↓              ↓
     node            ::= value  (indent list  unindent)?

-A cyclic reference id is a unique ID within a TFF file.
+A cyclic reference id is a unique ID within a TEFF file.
 It should be defined only once but can be referenced multiple times by the reference ID alone.

-TFF can (optionally) represent type by using typed nodes.
+TEFF can (optionally) represent type by using typed nodes.

     type_label      ::= '!' char_visible+
     typed_node      ::= type_label indent list unindent